Deepakkumar7774/Deepakkumar7774/README.md

 - **Statistical Analysis**: Applying statistical methods to uncover trends and patterns in data.
 - **Data Standardization Frameworks**: Ensuring consistency and accuracy in datasets for reliable decision-making.

+**Project Achievements**

+🔹 Excel Dashboard Project:
+Created a comprehensive dashboard in Excel to analyze and visualize the Career Aspirations of Gen Z, providing insights into trends and demographic breakdowns.

+🔹 Power BI Dashboard Project:
+Developed an interactive Power BI Dashboard focusing on Gen Z Career Aspirations, including dynamic KPIs, gender-based slicers, and insights into employer expectations and mission-driven aspirations.

 Currently, I am enrolled in a **Data Analytics Internship at Labmentix**, where I am gaining hands-on experience in:

 **1st Week Projects allotted:**